 2. Ease of Use

-Tripwire Enterprise offers an enterprise GUI console for visual management—albeit, users may quickly get bogged down after moving throught the various interfaces for rules, tasks and reports.
+Tripwire Enterprise offers an enterprise GUI console for visual management—albeit, users may quickly get bogged down after moving through the various interfaces for rules, tasks and reports.
 Additionally, certain screens can get unwieldy with large environments with an expansive number of nodes.
 In contrast, RedSeal's management consoles and reporting/visualization capabilities are easy to use and provide intuitive dashboards for presenting high-level, key decision-making information.

 3. Community Support